Complete Communities

 Lower Taxes

-The cost of servicing suburban households is more than double the cost of servicing urban households.
+The Cost of servicing suburban households is more than double the cost of serving urban households

 Health

-Residents meet at least 59% of their weekly physical activity requirements just by living in places where walking is useful.
+Residents meet at lease 59% of their weekly physical activity requirements just by living in places where walking is useful.

 Sustainability

-Households in complete communities produce half as much carbon emissions as those in car-dependent communities.
+Household in complete communities produce half as much carbon emissions as those in car dependent communities.

 Prosperity